How we use your personal information for the services provided by the Housing Advice (Homelessness) Team

 - Work with trusted partner organisations to find suitable accommodation.

-- Information may be shared with Housing providers to secure accommodation
+- Information may be shared with Housing providers to secure accommodation to carry out our legal obligations.

 5. What is the legal basis for the use of this information?